MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 # How to write a v2.1 skill manifest

 A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
-The manifest contains the information a developer would need to access the skill from another bot.
+The manifest contains the information a developer needs to access the skill from another bot.

 This article describes [version 2.1.preview-1](https://schemas.botframework.com/schemas/skills/skill-manifest-2.1.preview-1.json) of the Bot Framework skill manifest schema.
 For a description of version 2.0.0, see how to [Write a v2.0 skill manifest](skills-write-manifest-2-0.md).